amitofsk/dandy/docs/Dandy.md

 <br><br>
 When you run this example and hold down the pushbutton wired to the RPi, the program prints `T` and turns on the LED.
 Otherwise it prints `F` and turns off the LED.

-(TODO: Explain Arduino's serial monitor here...)

-#### 5.1.4 Reading data from the computer
+#### 5.1.5 Reading data from the computer
 In section 6.0, we will send data from the computer to the microcontroller.
 To complete this example, we will need to write both Python code for the computer and Arduino code for the Arduino hardware.
 While we're programming the microcontroller, let's write this code.
 <br><br>
-Copy the code below into the Arduino editor and upload.
+Create a new file in the Arduino editor and copy in the code below.
+Alternatively, load the `microcontr/serailReadArd.ino` example file.

+Upload it.
 When you run it, nothing will happen until you send a character from the computer to the microcontroller.
 If the microcontroller receives a character, the internal LED will blink.
 We'll complete this example in section 6.
 <br><br>
 If you close the Arduino IDE, the microcontroller continues to run this code.
 If you unplug the Arduino and plug it back into your computer, the microcontroller continues to run this code.